 (5) The selection of favourite numbers is subject to any variation within these rules for a particular type of lotto.

+[Rule 7 amended in Gazette 4 Oct 2017 p.
+5110.]

 8. Multiple weeks

-(1) For lotto other than Set for Life and Super66, an entry can be selected for one week, or for 2, 5 or 10 consecutive weeks and the subscriber must indicate, in the appropriate manner which (if any) of those options they wish to exercise.
+(1) For lotto other than Cash 3, an entry can be selected for up to 10 consecutive weeks and the subscriber must indicate, in the appropriate manner which (if any) of those options they wish to exercise.

-(2) A Set for Life entry can be selected for one, 2, 4, 6, 8 or 10 consecutive weeks and the subscriber must indicate, in the appropriate manner which (if any) of those options they wish to exercise.
+[(2) deleted]

-(3) For lotto other than Set for Life and Super66, favourite numbers can be selected for one week, or for 2, 5 or 10 consecutive weeks.
+(3) For lotto other than Cash 3, favourite numbers can be selected for up to 10 consecutive weeks.

-(4) For Set for Life, favourite numbers can be selected for one, 2, 4, 6, 8 or 10 consecutive weeks.
+[(4) deleted]

+[Rule 8 amended in Gazette 4 Oct 2017 p.
+5110-11.]

 9. Limitations on entries by a person

 (1) Subject to this rule, there is no limit on the number of entries a person may make in a lotto draw.

-(2) A person cannot enter a particular game of lotto with a system entry that costs in excess of $100 000 for that single entry.
+(2) A person will not be able to enter a particular game of lotto with a system entry that costs in excess of $100 000 for that single entry.

-(3) A person cannot enter a game of lotto using Play Online if to do so would result in that person exceeding —
+(3) A person will not be able to enter a game of lotto using Play Online, a self-serve kiosk or the Lotterywest App if to do so would result in that person exceeding —

-(a) the Play Online 7 day spending limit, imposed under rule 43, in a 7 day period; or
+(a) the 7 day spending limit, imposed under rule 43, in a 7 day period; or

-(b) a self-imposed Play Online 7 day spending limit, under rule 44, in a 7 day period.
+(b) a self-imposed 7 day spending limit under rule 44.

 (4) The Commission may, at any time and for any reason, suspend the play on any number or limit the placing of wagers on any number or combination of Cash 3 entries.